Few ways to make your child feel loved and valued

 Making play dates work

 Play dates can occur with or without a second parent around.
+Efforts and ways to make your child feel loved and valued is important for child bettered future.
 A child’s separation anxiety quotient will be your determine factor.

-- Help your child select a playmate with similar interests (dinosaurs, barbies, and so on) so they’ll be more likely to have fun.
+- Help your child select a playmate with similar interests (dinosaurs, babies, and so on) so they’ll be more likely to have fun.

 - Planning one play date a week is usually sufficient.